 The one included below has an art-deco feel, perfect for the salon looking to amp up the old-school glamour.
-Be sure to get the correct length of pendant for your ceiling as some are not able to be adjusted.
+Be sure to get the correct length of the pendant for your ceiling as some are not able to be adjusted.

 Additionally, you don’t want your clients hitting their heads on the lights or your stylists being unable to use tools due to cramped space!
-Keep your pendant light higher than you may think and you will save you, your stylists, and your clients a lot of frustration.
+Keep your pendant light higher than you may think and you will save yourself, your stylists, and your clients a lot of frustration.